theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. None of these imports can make the code compile

 ### A7.
+A, B, C. Option A is correct because it imports all the classes in the `aquarium` package including `aquarium.Water`.
+Option B and C are correct because they import `Water` by classname.
+Since importing by classname takes precedence over wildcards, these compile.
+Option D is incorrect because Java doesn't know which of the two wildcard `Water` classes to use.
+Option E is incorrect because you cannot specify the same classname in two imports.

 ### Q8.
 Given the following class, which of the following calls pring out `Blue Jay`?
 (Choose all that apply)
 ```java